 WILL I NEED TO WORK HOLIDAYS?

-The police department never closes and interns are staffed 24/7.
-Even though someone has to be working, interns are allowed to switch shifts so they can have time off or work.
+The police department never closes and interns are staffed from 6am - midnight.
+Even though someone has to be working, cadets are allowed to switch shifts so they can have time off or work.
 Pay is time and a half for those working federal holidays.

 IS THIS JOB DANGEROUS?

-The safety of our interns is of the utmost importance.
-The intern work area is behind bulletproof glass, each intern is issued a bulletproof vest that must be worn while on duty, and police officers are regularly close by.
+The safety of our cadets is of the utmost importance.
+The cadet work area is behind bulletproof glass, each cadet is issued a bulletproof vest that must be worn while on duty, and police officers are regularly close by.
 On top of all of this, Grand Rapids is one of the safest large cities in the United States.

 WHAT TRAINING WILL I RECEIVE?

-Interns receive five weeks of field training.
+Cadets receive five weeks of field training.
 They learn where different units are in the police department, city geography, how to write police reports, department policy, how to use the phones, and much more.
-You will be taught all that you need to know by a senior intern you are partnered with for training.
+You will be taught all that you need to know by a senior cadet you are partnered with for training.